-The common progression of a program (or head coach) on the rise.
+There is a common progression of a program (or head coach) on the rise.
 Here is the run-on sentence explaining that progression, which I call the “Synergistic Trend.”

 A season of overachievement above the team’s talent level leads to access to better players which leads to better recruiting which leads to higher team talent level which leads to better performance on the field which leads to access to better players which leads to better recruiting which leads to higher team talent level which leads to better performance on the field and on and on.

-Barring a coaching change, scandal, or lack of commitment from the administration, a program is typically stable for about a decade at this point.
-This is the where the program is running downhill to field an Elite Team (40% chance) while non-EPs are running uphill (4% chance).
+Barring a coaching change, scandal, or lack of commitment from the administration, a program is typically stable for at least a decade at this point.
+This is the where the program is running downhill to have an Elite Season (40% chance) while non-EPs are running uphill (4% chance).

-You can also see, in the above chart, what happens when a team loses Elite Program status.
+Above, you can also see what happens when a team loses Elite Program status.
 On average, a program’s talent level will be reduced by 23% over the next 5 years.
 That is a massive decline indicating there will need to be a program rebuild.